nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 I> Both sets of methods will call the `getPrototypeOf` and `setPrototypeOf` proxy traps when used on a proxy.

-### Object Extensibility Traps
+## Object Extensibility Traps

 ECMAScript 5 added object extensibility modification through the `Object.preventExtensions()` and `Object.isExtensible()` methods, and ECMAScript 6 allows proxies to intercept those method calls to the underlying objects through the `preventExtensions` and `isExtensible` traps.
 Both traps receive a single argument, `trapTarget`, that is the object on which the method was called.
-The `isExtensible` trap must return a boolean value indicating if the object is extensible while the `preventExtensions` trap must return a boolean value indicating if the operation succeeded.
+The `isExtensible` trap must return a boolean value indicating whether the object is extensible while the `preventExtensions` trap must return a boolean value indicating if the operation succeeded.

-There are also `Reflect.preventExtensions()` and `Reflect.isExtensible()` methods to implement the default behavior (both return boolean values, so they can be used directly in their corresponding traps).
-Here's a simple example that implements the default behavior for the `isExtensible` and `preventExtensions` traps:
+There are also `Reflect.preventExtensions()` and `Reflect.isExtensible()` methods to implement the default behavior.
+Both return boolean values, so they can be used directly in their corresponding traps.

+### Two Simple Examples

+To see object extensibility traps in action, consider the following code, which implements the default behavior for the `isExtensible` and `preventExtensions` traps:

 ```js
 let target = {};